What is Vishing and How To Protect Yourself?

 If you spot any of the above signs, it’s best to hang up and call the company directly using a verified number.
 Don’t click any links sent via text message, as they may contain malicious content that’ll infect your device.

-How to prevent Vishing scam?
+How to prevent Vishing?

 Of course, it’s not enough to recognize phishing attacks and you’d want to look into preventing such attacks from happening in the first place.
 Preventing a vishing scam might seem daunting, but it’s certainly possible by taking a few proactive measures: